-Is Advanced Cell Technology (ACT) on the road to cure Multiple Sclerosis (MS) using stem cells?
+Is Advanced Cell Technology (ACT) on the road to cure Multiple Sclerosis (MS) using stem cells and specifically MSCs?

 Some folks seem to think it’s quite possible, but I remain skeptical.

 Still there have been some interesting developments.

 ACT has a relatively new patent filing for a mesenchymal stromal cell (MSC) product that was just recently published.

 Mentioned prominently in the patent filing is MS as a target disease.
 In fact, there are rumors that ACT has already “cured” MS in mice leading to “dancing mice” that if not for a stem cell treatment should be paralyzed.